NewSquareRU/cyl.me.api.docs/docs/index.rst

 - API implements HATEOAS
 - In all requests when authorization needed token must be provided
 - Authorization between applications must be implemented using tokens
+- Tokens have different ttl and scope.
+We have tokens for admins and tokens for users.

 +----------------------------------+-------------------------------------------+
 | Answer type                      | Response                                  |